Last Updated 5 months by Emily Standley-Allard

-The power of Facebook as a marketing tool is undeniable.
+The power of Facebook (Meta) as a marketing tool is undeniable.
 Facebook is after all the biggest social media site out there.
 Its members are close to approaching the 2 Billion mark.
 One of the ways that thousands of online entrepreneurs, small businesses, and large companies are monetizing Facebook is through contests.

 It is not uncommon to see businesses pushing products, services, or causes through contests hosted in the social networking site.